hackerschoice/hackerschoice.github.io/ssh-it/berserker/how-it-works/index.md

 1. The long string ```export SCRIPT='$S'; bash -c \"\$SCRIPT\"``` is passed as a command to ```ssh``` to execute on the remote host.
 Note that the ```$``` in ```\"\$SCRIPT\"``` is escaped to prevent the local shell from substituting the variable.
 We like the remote bash (not the local one) to substitute ```$SCRIPT```.
 This is only needed because The Berserker needs to access the source of its own script (now stored in ```$SCRIPT``` to spread to further hosts).
 Otherwise ```bash -c '$S'``` would work.

-At this point no data is written to the target's host hard drive.
+No data is written to the target's host hard drive.
 All is kept in memory.

 ### Bash Command line parsing